smillerc/CurvilinearGrids.jl/README.md

 ![Alt text](docs/image.png)

 `CurvilinearGrids.jl` currently defines the `CurvilinearGrid2D` and `CurvilinearGrid3D` types.
-To constructe these, you need to provide the functional form of the grid, e.g. `x(i,j), y(i,j)` for a 2D mesh.
+To construct these, you need to provide the functional form of the grid, e.g. `x(i,j), y(i,j)` for a 2D mesh.

 ### Example
 ```julia